 - Improved collaboration among human services organizations.

 Projects may be between three months and one year in length.
 Preference for funding will be given to projects that are not available elsewhere in the community and focus on the literacy needs of First Nations, Métis and Inuit citizens, New Canadians, people with disabilities, single/young parents, and differently abled people.
 Informal and formal partnerships are strongly encouraged.
-Projects approved for funding will be contacted in October 2016.

 For further information, please contact: